-The Dreambox is a founded by three undergraduates at the University of California Berkeley.
-Dreambox is a 3D printing machine that can create any limited size objects in few minutes.
+The Dreambox is founded by three undergraduates at the University of California Berkeley.
+Dreambox is a 3D printing machine that can create limited size objects in a few minutes.
 The headquarter is in the University and started receiving funding for their startup.
-In the first two months, they had over 800 customers and this is rapidly growing.
-The Dreambox has a wide variety of 3D printed goodies that are available for purchase.
+In the first two months, they had over 800 customers, which is rapidly growing.
+The company has a wide variety of 3D printed goodies that are available for purchase.

 5. Pirate 3D

 Shapeways is a Dutch founded and headquartered in New York 3D printing startup company.
-They offer an e-commerce market where user uploads their design and they print the objects for them.
+They offer an e-commerce market where users upload their design and the company prints the order.
 They print everything from jewelry to playing toys.
 In 2012, Shapeways sold more than one million 3D printed objects.
-Nowadays, this feature is popular worldwide that allows you to create a prototype and save your money on direct manufacturing.

-Spuni is a New York based 3D printing manufacturer which developed a 3D printed spoon that ease an infant’s transition to solid food.
-The Spuni team invested around $2000 on first Makerbot 3D printer and it costs $5 to make one spoon.
+Spuni is a New York-based 3D printing manufacturer that develops 3D printed spoons for infants.
+The Spuni team invested around $2000 on the first Makerbot 3D printer and it costs $5 to make one spoon.
 It was developed by two undergraduates at MIT University.
 They tested it on hungry babies and the prototype worked well.
-They choose the 3D printers for their products and this technique gained popularity.

 MakerBot Industry is a worldwide popular 3D printing industry, founded in New York in 2009.
 The company was founded by Bre Pettis, Adam Mayer, and Zach Hoeken.
 It is a leading producer of desktop 3D printers.